ga4gh/gks-metaschema/tests/data/vrs/def/SequenceLocation.rst

 **Computational Definition**

-An expression describing a :ref:`Sequence`.
+A :ref:`Location` defined by an interval on a referenced :ref:`Sequence`.

 **GA4GH Digest**